Bad Personal Statement Examples and What to Do Instead

 You want a personal statement that’s dynamic and well-written, but that doesn’t mean taking a deep dive into a thesaurus.
 Use words that convey your message clearly and concisely; don’t search for flowery or complex language to impress admissions committees.

-In the end, you won’t be impressing anyone, as your personal statement will be a jumble of difficult to read sentences filled with words many people don’t understand or use.
+In the end, you won’t be impressing anyone, as your personal statement will be a jumble of difficult-to-read sentences filled with words many people don’t understand or use.
 More attention will be put on your strange word choices rather than the story you’re trying to tell.

 For example: